How much do you really know about the traditional Chinese art? If you're like most people: not much.

 Even though the Chinese zither has been around for more than two thousand years - it has not lost its relevance in music.
 Modern day musicians are finding ways to incorporate the Chinese zither 古筝 (gǔ zhēng) into rock, jazz, and even hip hop!

-To hear more about classical Chinese instruments, check out our Youtube Hangout with Yangyang and her friend Ma Jie (马捷 mǎ jié), and our blog introducing traditional Chinese music.
+To hear more about classical Chinese instruments, check out our live Youtube Hangout with Yangyang and her friend Ma Jie (马捷 mǎ jié), and our blog introducing traditional Chinese music.

 3. 皮影戏 (pí yǐng xì) - Shadow Puppet Shows